Waste with hazardous properties which may render it harmful to human health or the environment is called special waste in Scotland.

-Editable PDF copies of the SWCN are available to download and use.
+One-page and five-page editable PDF copies of the SWCN are available to download and use.
 Please note that you must still purchase a unique code from SEPA to accompany them.
 Guidance on completing SWCNs (paper or editable PDF copies) is in our guidance on consigning special waste document.
 Editable PDF copies of the carrier schedule and additional sheet are aso available.

 - editable PDF version of the additional sheet (239kb)